corona-warn-app/cwa-website/README.md

 ### Testing

-[Cypress](https://docs.cypress.io/guides/overview/why-cypress.html#In-a-nutshell) is used to run End-To-End tests. tests are located in the ```cypress/integration``` folder and can be run with:
+[Cypress](https://docs.cypress.io/guides/overview/why-cypress.html#In-a-nutshell) is used to run End-To-End tests.
+Tests are located in the ```cypress/integration``` folder and can be run with:

 ```bash
   npm run test:prepare